 Maxillary sinuses are air-filled cavities that lie in close proximity to upper back teeth.
 When these teeth are removed, there is often only a thin shell of bone separating the maxillary sinus and the tooth socket.

 When this is the case, the maxillary sinus will expand at the expense of your bone, causing a reduction in the height of available bone for implant placement.
 When you loose an upper, back tooth (premolar or molar), oftentimes this results in the downward expansion of your maxillary sinus.
 This causes a loss of bone height and may necessitate a sinus lift prior to or at the time of implant placement.

 Dental implants need bone to hold them in place.
 When this sinus expansion occurs, a sinus augmentation is needed to create enough vertical bone height for the implant to be surrounded in bone.
-Sinus augmentation (termed a sinus lift) is a surgical procedure that predictably elevates the floor of the maxillary sinus to create enough space for bone graft materials and dental implants.
+At Whole Dental in Roseville sinus augmentation (termed a sinus lift) is a surgical procedure that predictably elevates the floor of the maxillary sinus to create enough space for bone graft materials and dental implants.
 There are two approaches to add more bone height for dental implants, an antral (horizontal) or osteotome (vertical) sinus lift.

 Utilizing this technique, the maxillary sinus floor is entered from the place where the upper teeth used to be.
 A small window is made to allow visualization of the sinus membrane, which lines the maxillary sinus.

 The sinus membrane is then elevated upward and donor bone is inserted into the floor of the maxillary sinus.
 The site is then closed and sutures are placed.
 After several months of healing (typically 6 months), the bone becomes part of your upper jaw, creating the vertical bone height necessary for implant placement.
 At this stage, dental implants can be placed and will be stabilized within this new, grafted bone.